 Mr Kyle Gray, Wise Group Solutions Business Manager said, “architects and engineers were now looking more closely at home automation options and although Home Alarm Monitoring has played a high priority in the past, more emphasis is being placed on such things as managing energy usage through heating and cooling applications.
-He went on to say, “with the advancements in technology, confidence in wireless solutions has grown significantly and we are also seeing a greater call for this type of home automation solution.”
+He went on to say, “with the advancements in technology, confidence in wireless digital solutions has grown significantly and we are also seeing a greater call for this type of home automation solution.”

 The prolific number of new products coming to the market in the ‘affordable’ automation space clearly indicates that the home automation market is growing at a rapid pace and there’s no sign of it abating.

 From what designers have hinted at having on the drawing board, the possibilities in home automation solutions are endless.
 These new applications will put the automation panel as being a key component to not only greater home security but also play a major roll in home energy savings from the time it is installed.